DaanSelen/ntos/README.md

 - A Debian installation medium, such as an USB-stick with Debian net(work)-inst(allation) or the CD/DVD media flashed onto it.
 (For flashing see: [rufus](https://rufus.ie/) / [Balena Etcher](https://www.balena.io/etcher))<br>

+- Networking connectivity.
+(DHCP is easiest and fastest)

 ### How to setup a webserver with NTOS files:

 1. To set everything up, execute the `setup.sh` bash script and answer its questions.<br>